parc-ccnx-archive/ccnxSimpleFileTransfer/README.md

 - `tutorial_Client` and tutorial_Server require `metis_daemon` to be running.

+- The makefiles automatically set an LD_RUN_PATH variable so that you don't have to set it.
+They use the paths found by the configure script as default vaules.
+If a different value is found in the environment then that will be used.
+If you have no idea what this is about you can ignore this.

 If you have any problems with the system, please discuss them on the developer mailing list:  `ccnx@ccnx.org`.
 If the problem is not resolved via mailing list